 Most technological advances introduce new risks which need to be managed, and social media is not excluded from this.

-For example, in April 2018 an EasyJet pilot was sacked after he and his co-pilot were caught using the social media tool Snapchat (Eloise Craven-Todd, 2018).
+For example, in April 2018 an EasyJet pilot was sacked after he and his co-pilot were caught using the social media tool Snapchat (The Express, 2018).
 Innocent enough you may think, but in this instance they were in control of a passenger plane at 30,000 feet at the time.
 The pilot was using his own personal account, however, he was doing so during the course of his employment and potentially endangering the aircraft through such a distraction.
 Had EasyJet not acted quickly to resolve this issue, the consequences to the company may have been significant such as intervention by the Civil Aviation Authority and reputational damage leading to reduced passenger numbers and profits.

 As we have seen, social media platforms themselves are not the risk in the events cited above – it is the way employees utilise these platforms that can potentially create harm to an organisation.
 Employees’ must be educated to the risks that the use of social media platforms may create so that their behaviours may be positively influenced.
-Consider the following:

 (a) Your business